alfredgg/wp-cap-theme/README.md

 wp-cap-theme
 ============

-My first WordPress theme.
-It changes the look&amp;feel of a blog ann like a portfolio.
+A WordPress theme that changes the look and feel of a simple blog showing it like a personal portfolio.
 You can see an example at: http://davidberga.cat/